ThomasPr/ThomasPr.github.io/_pages/about.md

 excerpt: I have 10+ years of experience as a lead developer in various technologies and companies.
 I studied abroad in the UK for almost a year and co-founded a startup.
 ---

-I have 10+ years of experience as a lead developer in various technologies and companies.
+I have 10+ years of experience as a Software Engineer in various technologies and companies.
 I studied abroad in the UK for almost a year and co-founded a startup.

 My passion is to follow the **KISS** principle through the journey of a software project.
 To **k**eep **i**t **s**mall and **s**imple is by far the most valuable and most challenging task.
 However, it's so much worth it to get a maintainable project that's fun to work on.